-- 01.0 Demonstrate knowledge of health, safety and nutrition relative to infants and toddlers. - 02.0 Demonstrate knowledge of a developmentally appropriate infant/toddler environment. - 03.0 Demonstrate knowledge of developmental characteristics of infants/toddlers. - 04.0 Demonstrate knowledge and understanding of infant/toddler growth and development to foster social and emotional development in the infant and toddler. - 05.0 Demonstrate the importance of positive interactions with the family and communities ertificate program is part of the Early Childhood Education Associate Degree AS degree program (1413121004).
-At the completion sprogram, the student will be able to: 01.0 Demonstrate knowledge of health, safety and nutrition relative to infants and toddlers.
+Demonstrate knowledge of health, safety and nutrition relative to infants and toddlers.
 The student will be able to: 01.01 Identify healthy and safe habits and potential hazards in a child development facility.
 01.02 Identify resources for certification in Pediatric First Aid and CPR.
 01.03 Identify accidents common to children and appropriate first aid techniques.
 01.04 Indicate major components in a safety plan (i.e. evacuation, fire and lockdown procedures, etc.).
 01.05 Identify developmentally appropriate safety activities (e.g. sleeping procedures, transporting, eating, etc.).
 01.06 Recognize appropriate food preparation and nutrition education activities.
 01.07 Identify medication and allergic reactions and appropriate follow up.
-02.0 Demonstrate knowledge of a developmentally appropriate infant/toddler environment.
+Demonstrate knowledge of a developmentally appropriate infant/toddler environment.
 The student will be able to: 02.01 Identify and plan key components for creating developmentally appropriate environments for infants and toddlers.
-03.0 Demonstrate knowledge of developmental characteristics of infants/toddlers.
+Demonstrate knowledge of developmental characteristics of infants/toddlers.
 The student will be able to: 03.01 Identify and describe the principles of evidence-based models of infant/toddler education.
 03.02 Develop plans to meet short and long term developmental goals.
 03.03 Identify and use developmentally appropriate teaching techniques to support various learning preferences, temperament and abilities.
 03.04 Arrange learning environments for a variety of activities using developmentally appropriate materials across the curriculum.
-03.05 Discuss the importance of play in development.